Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 As the Labour Group has the most number of councillors, they have control of the council.

-All 57 councillors meet every three months at the Full Council meeting and consider and discuss important issues affecting the city.
+All 57 councillors meet every two months at the Full Council meeting and consider and discuss important issues affecting the city.

 Just like our national government, most of the decision making is made by a smaller number of councillors called a Cabinet.

-The Cabinet, which is made up of the Leader of the Council (currently Councillor Peter Rankin) and five other councillors, meets every month and takes the majority of the decisions for the council.
+The Cabinet, which is made up of the Leader of the Council (currently Councillor Matthew Brown) and five other councillors, meets every month and takes the majority of the decisions for the council.

 Cabinet’s decisions are monitored by a cross party committee called the Overview and Scrutiny Committee and they act to make sure that the right decisions are being made for Preston.
 The Overview and Scrutiny Committee can ask for important decisions to be made at Full Council, where all elected councillors can have a say and a vote.